kemskems/idn-char-lstm/README.md

 ## Train the model

 Training is done via `src/main.py` script.
-Run `python src/main.py -h` to see its usage and all the available options.
+Run `python -m src.main -h` from the project root directory to see its usage and all the available options.

 ## Generating samples

 To generate samples while not in training, use `src/generation.py` script.
-Run `python src/generation.py` to see its usage.
+Run `python -m src.generation -h` from the project root directory to see its usage.